compbiofan/SimSCSnTree/README.md

 1. Python 3 or up.

-2. Python modules: numpy, graphviz, anytree.
+2. Python modules: numpy 1.18 or above, graphviz, anytree.

 ## <a name="environment_setup"></a>Environment setup